Operation Battleaxe: 16 June

 The 11th Infantry Brigade renewed their attack on Halfaya Pass, but met with same failure as the day prior.
 Bach's forces—though outnumbered and running low on supplies—were now totally surrounded, and thus could not retreat even if they were inclined to do so.
 Messervy saw this lack of progress and disregarded Beresford-Peirse's orders to release his tanks and decided to retain the few remaining Matildas he had until some breach of the Axis defences could be made.
 Neumann-Silkow began his attack on British held Fort Capuzzo at 06:00.
 He organised the 80 tanks under his command into two columns and attacked Capuzzo from either side.
-The attack went poorly from the onset, as the 15th Panzer Division ran directly into heavy artillery from 25-pounders which had been brought up during the night and Matlida tanks in entrenched positions.
+The attack went poorly from the onset, as the 15th Panzer Division ran directly into heavy artillery from 25-pounders which had been brought up during the night and Matilda tanks in entrenched positions.
 By 10:00, the 15th Panzer Division had lost fifty of its tanks, and by 12:00, they were forced to withdraw.
 Soon after the German forces withdrew the Scots Guards advanced further west, capturing the Sollum barracks to prevent Axis forces from either flanking on the east or linking up with the Halfaya garrison.

 Starting at dawn, the 5th Light Division began to advance southwards past the western edge of Hafid Ridge.
 The 7th Armoured Brigade kept pace with them to the east, joined by the 7th Support Group as the two forces approached Sidi Omar.
 During the running skirmish, the British tanks had a few successful attacks against unarmoured German transport vehicles, but they found themselves at a significant disadvantage when they engaged the panzers, who utilised an extremely effective tactic against them.
 The Panzer IVs, armed with high-explosive 75 mm guns with an effective range of ~2750 m, would open fire while still well out of the roughly 460 m range of the 2-pounder guns found on British tanks.
 While this would do minimal damage to the British tanks, it decimated their towed 25-pounder artillery, which would be forced to withdraw.
 Without British artillery to concern them, the Panzer IV and 50 mm gun armed Panzer IIIs could then safely close range with their British counterparts and pick off the thinly armed cruiser tanks while still remaining beyond the range of the British tank guns.
 If the British tanks attempted to move forward to engage the panzers, the latter would quickly retreat behind a screen of anti-tank guns while lighter armoured elements would begin to move around the British flanks.
 To make matters worse for the 7th Armoured Brigade, they suffered numerous breakdowns.
 By evening, both regiments of the 7th Armoured Brigade had retreated east of the Frontier Wire and the 7th Support Group and withdrawn even further.
 At 19:00, just as dusk fell, the 5th Light Division further weakened the 7th Armoured Brigade with an attack which only ended when night fell.